busimus/cutelog/README.md

 ### Copyright and license
 This program is released under the MIT License (see LICENSE file).

-Copyright © 2019 Alexander Bus and contributors.
+Copyright © 2023 bus and contributors.